Mask sensitive data with custom Jackson annotations

 Here are some other potential leaks of which should be taken care

-• SQL: Be careful while logging with mybatis, eg select user from users where token = ? may leak the first parameter.
+• SQL: Be careful while logging SQL queries with frameworks like Mybatis.
+For example, select user from users where email = ? may leak parameters.

-• Socket: Check your readline() payload before logging.
+• Socket: Validate payload before logging readline() output.

-• Third party crash SDKs: It’s not recommend for allowing outbound traffics as it’s hard to prevent data smuggling.
+• Third-party crash SDKs: Restrict outbound traffic when possible, as it’s hard to prevent data smuggling.